The page navigation is complete. You may now navigate the page content as you wish.

 • "Toggle display" (default)

 Accepts a localized string.
-The ariaLabel value is applied to the HTML button which actually controls visibility of the content block content.
+The ariaLabel value is applied to the HTML button which controls visibility of the content block content.

 isOpen boolean